Reasons to go

 - The 74km drive through the park is one of the most beautiful in the world

 - Keep your camera handy and snap a few of the 100 different species of birds that have been recorded here

 - Stay in a cosy lodge or campground within the park to make the most of the hiking trails

-What is the Patagonia Park?
+What is Patagonia Park?

-Things to do in Patagonia Park
+Things to do

 The Chacabuco Valley, the heart of Patagonia Park, is home to a vast variety of bird species; nearly 100 species of birds have been recorded within the park.
 With options for walking tours or easier short walks accompanied by a vehicle there is the opportunity for everyone to catch glimpses of some of these birds including the Southern Canastero, Black-Necked Swan and the Chilean Hawk.

 Although you cannot directly rent bikes from the Patagonia Park, our expert local partners offer programs where you can explore the park by bike.
 The trails here offer some incredible views, and you can see far more than whilst simply hiking.
 Ask us about how to get biking in the park.

 Trips that visit Patagonia Park